Rugby League World Cup: 2000: Super League delay, financial issues, and hiatus

-Following the success of 1995, plans were drawn up to have a World Cup every three years, rather than the sporadic staging of the competition in the past.
-However, the Super League war and the subsequent re-structuring of rugby league's international governing bodies meant that the proposed 1998 World Cup was postponed.
+Intended for 1998, the next World Cup was delayed for two years due to the Super League war and the subsequent re-structuring of rugby league's international governing bodies meant that the proposed 1998 World Cup was postponed.

 In 2000, the World Cup was held in the United Kingdom, Ireland, and France, and expanded the field further, with sixteen teams entering.
-This tournament included a New Zealand Maori representative team, the only time this team has taken part.
-Numerous issues, including poor organization and blown-out scorelines, meant that this tournament was seen as highly unsuccessful with an average attendance just half that of the previous tournament.
-Due to these problems the competition was put on indefinite hiatus.
+This tournament included a New Zealand Maori representative team, the only time this team has taken part, as well as debuts for the Cook Islands, Ireland, Russia, and Scotland.
 Australia won the tournament by beating New Zealand 40–12 in the final at Old Trafford, Manchester.
-In the same year, the first Women's Rugby League World Cup was held, with New Zealand defeating Great Britain.
+In the same year, the first Women's Rugby League World Cup was held, with New Zealand defeating Great Britain in the final.